SHI3DO/Keter/README.md

 # NaOs
-Glad to make this OS for everyone
+GlaD to make this OS for everyone